What is Telegram and why was its CEO arrested in Paris?

 Here are some details on Telegram, the app at the center of Durov's arrest.

-Telegram offers encryption for their communications, but — contrary to a popular misconception — this feature is not on by default.
-Users have to switch on the option to encrypt their chats.
+Telegram offers users end-to-end encryption for their communications, but — contrary to a popular misconception — this feature is not on by default.
+Users have to switch on the option.
 It also doesn't work with group chats.
 That contrasts with rival Signal and Facebook Messenger, where chats are encrypted end-to-end by default.

+“Popular Telegram features like group chats and channels are not end-to-end encrypted.
+That means that Telegram can access their contents,” said John Scott-Railton, senior researcher at the University of Toronto’s Citizenlab.
+“Similarly, messages between users are not end-to-end encrypted by default, which means that Telegram could also access these messages.
+Only Telegram’s opt-in ‘secret chat’ feature is end-to-end encrypted, which would prevent Telegram from accessing the chat contents.”

 Telegram says it has more than 950 million active users.
 It is widely used in France as a messaging tool, including by some officials in the presidential palace and in the ministry behind the investigation into Durov.
 But French investigators have also found the app has been used by Islamic extremists and drug traffickers.